 Thanks go to our Music HOD, Celine Matthee, for her meticulous handling of the planning, logistics and finances of the tour.
 Several AFMAP Directors helped make the tour a huge success: Antoinette Quarshie coordinated the generous hospitality of Riverdale staff, parents and students throughout our time in New York City; Wendy Davies and Walter Johnsen donated our Broadway show tickets; Sue Heywood and Andy Jackson coordinated a superbly planned visit to Tuxedo Park while Phil and Susan Smith attended to all our needs in Williamstown.
 We are particularly grateful to Carolyn Stafford of Syracuse, NY, and Scott Tarantino of Sharon, MA, who made it all possible by loaning us their superb marimbas!

 This was my fifth marimba tour and it’s always one of my favourite activities.
 I usually drive one of the vans, introduce the band and explain that we are raising funds for the MaP Orphan & Vulnerable Children Scholarship Fund.
 This year’s MaP’s marimba band members were superb ambassadors for MaP and Botswana; they exuded joy and generated enormous goodwill throughout an arduous tour.
 Well done and PULA!

-Andrew Taylor, Principal
+Andrew Taylor, Former Principal